If you have found an animal digging holes in your garden, you might be surprised to discover it is a raccoon.

-Most animals that dig up your lawn, including raccoons, will be looking for worms, insects, and grubs.
-If animals are digging up your lawn, you most likely have a grub problem.
+Most animals that dig up your grass, including raccoons, will look for worms, insects, and grubs.
+If animals are digging up your property, you most likely have a grub problem.

 Which Animal Is Digging?

 Many animals can cause the same problem.
-However, if you suspect that raccoons are the ones responsible, you have to do something about it.
+However, if you suspect raccoons are responsible, you must do something about it.
 Many gardeners will have an issue with these animals unless something is done to reduce the number of grubs.

 How Many Grubs Are Too Many?

 A healthy lawn always has a certain number of grubs.
-A lawn can host up to 5 grubs in every square foot.
-For example, a lawn of 5,000 square feet can be home to up to 25,000 grubs.
+A property can host up to 5 grubs in every square foot.
+For example, a property of 5,000 square feet can be home to up to 25,000 grubs.

-It would be difficult to kill all the grubs, and they do so much good for your garden and their natural habitat that you probably shouldn’t.
+It would be difficult to kill all the grubs; they do so much suitable for your garden and their natural habitat that you probably shouldn’t.

 However, you can take some measures that will minimize the numbers significantly.
 Experts advise that killing all the grubs is very difficult, even if you use harsh chemicals.